-Aalborg CSP received an order from the combined heat and power plant (Smørum Kraftvarmeværk A.m.b.A.) to deliver an 8MWth solar heating plant that will reduce the facility’s natural gas dependency as well as stabilize energy prices.
+Aalborg CSP received an order from the combined heat and power plant Smørum Kraftvarmeværk to deliver an 8MWth solar heating plant that will reduce the facility’s natural gas dependency as well as stabilize energy prices.

-The 11,312 m2 solar field, which is located in the town of Smørum, consists of flat solar-thermal panels capable of producing 5,568 MWh heat annually.
-Aalborg CSP’s scope of supply also included delivery of necessary technical installations and 2,2km long piping for energy transmission.
+The 11,312 m2 solar field consists of 59 rows of flat solar-thermal panels that can jointly produce 5,568 MWh heat annually and thereby sustainably contribute to meeting 2,583 consumers’ heat and hot water demands.
+Aalborg CSP’s scope of supply also included delivery of necessary technical installations as well as 2,2km long piping for energy transmission enabling the delivery of energy from the solar field directly to the district heating central.

 The system has been harvesting the sunrays since Spring 2018.
-Due to Danish weather records in May, the solar plant was able to produce 40% more energy than anticipated and thereby to cover nearly 100% of the city’s hot water and heat demands.
-This enabled the plant to make a high-performance debut for the official opening, which took place in June 2018.
-The plant has continued its good results and during the Summer performed above the guaranteed level.
+During test productions, the solar plant was able to produce 40% more energy than anticipated and thereby cover nearly 100% of the city’s hot water and heat demands.
 Besides offering a cost competitive solution for heat production, the solar plant also avoids the emission of at least 1,100 tons of CO2 annually.